-An Environmental Review is required for all PBV units including existing units.
-Developers/owners, or their agents/contractors may not acquire, rehabilitate, convert, lease, repair, dispose of, demolish, or construct real property or commit or expend program or local funds for PBV activities until an environmental review is completed.
-See 24 CFR 983.58.
+An Environmental Review (ER) under the National Environmental Policy Act (NEPA) is required for all projects proposing to have PBV units, including existing housing.
+Developers/owners, or their agents/contractors may not acquire, rehabilitate, convert, lease, repair, dispose of, demolish, construct, transfer, remove, or lease real property or commit or expend program or local funds for PBV activities until an ER is completed (24 CFR 983.58).

-It is the responsibility of the owner/developer to prepare all necessary documents, and any costs associated with the completion of the Environmental Review are the responsibility of the owner/developer.
+It is the responsibility of the owner/developer to prepare all necessary documents, and any costs associated with the completion of the ER are the responsibility of the owner/developer.

-HUD Form 7015.15, Request for Release of Funds and Certification (RROF) with Environmental Certification must be filed with HUD and HUD's response, HUD Form 7015.16, Authority to Use Grant Funds (AUGF), must be received by HACSC before the Agreement to Enter Into a Housing Assistance Payment (AHAP) may be executed.
-It is not necessary for Environmental Review to be completed prior to Subsidy Layering Review.
-See Subsidy Layering Review, Checklist item 18.
+HUD Form 7015.15 - Request for Release of Funds and Certification with Environmental Certification (RROF) must be filed with HUD and HUD's response, HUD Form 7015.16 - Authority to Use Grant Funds (AUGF) must be received by HACSC before the Agreement to Enter Into a Housing Assistance Payments Contract (AHAP) may be executed.
+It is not necessary for ER to be completed prior to Subsidy Layering Review.but it must at least have been requested from the Responsible Entity.

-The HACSC may not execute the Housing Assistance Payment (HAP) Contract until such time as all required mitigation factors identified during the National Environmental Policy Act (NEPA) review process have been addressed, as verified by a letter of certification as to completion from the NEPA Responsible Entity.
+HACSC may not execute the Housing Assistance Payments (HAP) Contract until such time as all required mitigation factors identified during the NEPA review process have been addressed, as verified by a letter of certification as to completion from the NEPA responsible entity.